 ![]() |

 I am pretty sure most of us, if not all, have typed “how to be happy” into a search bar at some point.
 Because that’s the goal, right?
-Just to be happy.
+To just be happy.

 But you know what’s funny?
 We spend so much time searching for happiness, reading books, watching videos, praying, journaling, and Googling all the ways to feel better.
 But when that happiness finally shows up, we freeze.
-It’s like “Wait a minute, things are going too well.”
+We're like, “Wait a minute, things are going too well.”
 I saw a meme about that the other day and laughed so hard because honestly, where’s the lie?

 The crazy part is this: first, you feel happy.
 Then, out of nowhere, you feel guilty for being happy.
 And then, wait for it, you feel guilty for feeling guilty for being happy.
 I know, I almost lost it just typing that out.
 It sounds ridiculous, but it’s real.
 And the worst part?
 It’s exhausting.